 Basic Skincare Guide According to your Skin Type

 When I was younger, I never thought about proper skin care.
-I normally just wash my face with water.
+I normally just wash my face with normal soap and water.
 Sometimes I even do it once a day but now that I am an adult, I notice some drastic changes.
 I would break out, get acne scars, my skin gets oily and the other parts would be dry.

 But it’s never too late nor too early to start taking care of your skin.
 A lot of people take our skin for granted and would rather wait until problem shows up.
 Whether it is pimple, break outs or wrinkles.

 No matter what age you are, your skin needs proper care.
 From cleansing, exfoliation, hydration, protection from harmful UV light and rejuvenation.
 Now, don’t get overwhelmed!
 If you are a beauty newbie, then here is your start in gathering your intel about skincare.

 First, we have to determine what type of skin you have.

 A normal skin type is probably the best that you can have.
 It is neither too dry or too oily.
 Usually this skin type has few imperfections such as barely visible pores, a radiant complexion, lesser blemishes, no severe sensitivity rarely having break outs and a smooth texture.